 Drive the Engagement You Want for Your Content

-The concept of “getting interactive” with your content isn’t new; nor is it losing traction as an effective way to capture customer attention.
+The concept of interactive content isn’t new; nor is it losing traction as an effective way to capture customer attention.

 More traditional types of interactive content include calculators, quizzes, animated infographics or live chats–to name a few.
 But marketers are expanding their interactive content marketing playbook to include gamified video, augmented reality, 360-degree video experiences, audio content on smart speakers, and live streaming on different apps.